 In a previous article, we talked about how a task analysis can help to break down complex skills into simple steps.
 Well, after you have completed the task analysis and you know the steps necessary to complete a skill, it is time to use a chaining procedure to help children learn.
 Chaining is a teaching procedure that involves reinforcing individual behaviors in a chain in order to build up to more complex target behaviors.
 Prior to use the teaching strategy of chaining, you should complete a task analysis to identify all of the individual steps in a complex skill like hand washing or using the bathroom.
-If you need help with that step, please check our store for completed task analysis sheets for a variety of life skills ranging from brushing teeth to washing hands.
+If you need help with that step, please check our free completed task analysis sheets for a variety of life skills ranging from brushing teeth to washing hands.
 Once that’s done, it’s time to pick a chaining procedure!
 There are three possibilities.

 Behavior is taught in the order that it occurs.
 Each step is taught and reinforced one at a time.
 Once the learner is successfully able to complete the first step of the chain independently, the teacher would work on teaching (and reinforcing) the second step.
 For example, if you are teaching a child to put on a shirt, you may start by just teaching him to put it on his head.
 The teacher would then complete all of the subsequent steps.
 Once a child is able to put the shirt on his head independently, you may work on teaching him to place the shirt on his head and then pull it down to his neck.
 Continue forwards one step at a time until all steps of the task analysis are completed independently.
 This procedure should be used when clients have difficulty learning multiple steps at once and relatively easy responses are needed at the beginning.
 The benefit of this approach to chaining is that it minimizes frustration for the learner and increases their likelihood of success.
 The downside is that it can take a long time to teach a skill with many steps (e.g., using the bathroom).